OpenDiablo2/OpenDiablo2/README.md

 Currently we are working on features necessary to play Diablo 2 in its entireity, but will then expand with tools and plugin support to allow modding, as well as writing completely new games with the engine.

-We are in the process of moving to a go based engine.
-We are taking good bits from the original C# base and migrating it over to the new engine code.

 Please note that **this game is neither developed by, nor endorsed by Blizzard or its parent company Activision**.

 Diablo 2 and its content is ©2000 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.